wolfSSL/wolfssl-examples/dtls/tutorial-udp-dtls.md

 struct timeval      timeout;
 ```

-3 of the variables used for nonblocking DTLS connect will be assigned prior to the loop. **Figure 5.2** shows where they are assigned.
+Three of the variables used for nonblocking DTLS connect will be assigned prior to the loop. **Figure 5.2** shows where they are assigned.

 **Figure 5.2**
 ```c